Create a level playing field using one of these simple methods

-What starts out as a pristine lawn can slowly end up as a gnarly, crater-filled headache.
-And it can happen so gradually that you don't even notice—until one day you're mowing and suddenly the blade snags on a depression you had no idea was there.
+What starts out as a pristine lawn can slowly end up as a crater-filled headache.
+And it can happen so gradually that you don't even notice until one day you're mowing and suddenly the blade snags on a depression you had no idea was there.
 This is your sign that it’s time to learn how to level your yard.

-An uneven yard lacks the curb appeal of its level counterpart, and it can even be dangerous: one of the kids can take a tumble as they run across the lawn, or you're carrying a snack tray, step into a dip, and the next thing you know, the cookies go flying.
+An uneven yard lacks the curb appeal of its level counterpart, and it can even be dangerous.
+One of the kids can take a tumble as they run across the lawn, or you could be carrying a snack tray, step into a dip, and the next thing you know, the cookies go flying.

 Thankfully, there are a few different methods you can use to rid your yard of those pesky divots.
-How to level a yard depends on the cause of the unevenness and how wide and deep the affected areas are.
+Figuring out how to level your yard comes down to discovering the cause of the unevenness and how wide and deep the affected areas are.
 You can do some of the simpler fixes yourself, but for more extensive work, it's probably a good idea to contact a local lawn care specialist.

 What Causes an Uneven Yard?

 There are many reasons a yard can become uneven.
-Some occur naturally, while others are caused by humans and animals.
+Some unevenness occurs naturally, while other causes stem from humans and animals.
 Here are a few of the most common things to be on the lookout for:

-Buried construction debris eventually settles, degrades, and breaks down, or compacts the soil beneath it
+Buried construction debris settling, degrading, and breaking down or compacting the soil beneath it

 Soil erosion from drainage

-Damaged or ruptured water or sewer line (this requires professional intervention)
+A damaged or ruptured water or sewer line

 The Benefits of Ground Leveling

-Unlevel lawns are often unsafe lawns for kids, older adults, pets, and just about anyone enjoying a lawn after dark or covered in leaves.
-Unlevel ground occurs when lawns settle, drainage issues arise, natural causes pop up, after installing a pool—several reasons.
-Removing lawns’ lumps and bumps can benefit your backyard retreat in a number of ways.
+Unlevel lawns are often unsafe lawns for kids, older adults, pets, and just about anyone else enjoying a lawn after dark or one that’s covered in leaves.
+An unlevel ground occurs when lawns settle, when drainage issues arise, when natural causes pop up, after installing a pool, and more.
+Removing a lawn’s lumps and bumps can benefit your backyard retreat in a number of ways.

 Safety is the primary benefit of lawn leveling.
-Uneven lawns can lead to trips, slips, sprains, breaks, and other unwanted issues.
-It also improves curb appeal, ensures more efficient water usage, and makes lawns easier to maintain from mowing to weeding, reseeding, and raking.
+Uneven lawns can lead to trips, slips, sprains, breaks, and other issues.
+Also, making sure your lawn is level improves curb appeal, ensures more efficient water usage, and makes lawns easier to maintain, be it mowing, weeding, reseeding, or raking.

 How to Level a Yard With Topsoil

-If your yard has one or more shallow depressions or ruts, or if it’s just a little bit bumpy in some places, a quick DIY fix is to simply top dress the irregular areas with topsoil.
+If your yard has just a few shallow depressions or ruts, or if it’s simply a little bit bumpy in some places, a quick DIY fix is to top dress the irregular areas with topsoil.
 Here’s how you can start: